Ricky656/CardCollector_frontend/README.md

 Run `npm install` to install dependencies

-Run `npm run dev` to start app in development environment
+Run `npm run dev` to start app in development environment, by default this app runs at http://localhost:5173/

-By default this app runs at http://localhost:5173/
+Installing the [backend app](https://github.com/Ricky656/CardCollector_backend), and simultaneously running both on separate terminals is required to use the full functionality.